-Under the framework of Tech for Good Initiative (TGI), The University of Hong Kong (HKU) and Facebook will work together to launch a new research paper series and community outreach project for the research interests of scholars in the Asia Pacific region and the broader public community.
+Under the framework of Tech for Good Initiative (TGI), The University of Hong Kong (HKU) and Meta (formerly known as Facebook) will work together to launch a new research paper series and community outreach project for the research interests of scholars in the Asia Pacific region and the broader public community.

 The research will first focus on “tech for resilience”, with an emphasis on the use of AI and data science to understand sources of community resilience to a variety of threats to social cohesion, public health, and climate preparedness.